radiantearth/stac-spec/collection-spec/collection-spec.md

 | extent       | [Extent Object]   | **REQUIRED.** Spatial and temporal extents.                  |
 | links        | [Link Object]     | **REQUIRED.** A list of references to other documents.       |

-**stac_version**: It is not allowed to mix STAC versions.
+**stacVersion**: It is not allowed to mix STAC versions.
 The root catalog or the root collection respectively MUST specify the implemented STAC version.
 Child Catalogs and child Collections MUST NOT specify a different STAC version.

 ### Extent Object